scroobb/Druguessr/README.md

 # DrugGuessr

 DrugGuessr is a simple drug-name guessing game inspired by word-guessing games, made for pharmacy revision and casual practice.
+There is unlimited rounds that you can play, perfect for revision.

 Players guess the hidden generic drug name within a limited number of attempts.
 After each guess, the game gives feedback to help narrow down the answer.